Filing for Divorce in Kansas & Missouri

-Whether your spouse has served you with divorce papers, if you have already filed your paperwork, or if you are considering filing, a Kansas City MO Divorce Lawyers can assist you.
+Are you considering filing for divorce in Kansas or Missouri?
+Have you been served with a divorce filing?
+Our Kansas City MO divorce lawyers can assist you.
 There are many different complications and factors involved in every divorce case which require a competent family law firm to guide you through the process.

 Contact our Kansas City, MO divorce lawyers today to learn more.

-Missouri does allow marital faults to play a role in the court’s decision-making regarding other related matters such as support and property division.
+Courts do allow marital faults to play a role in the decision-making regarding other related matters such as support and property division.

 For more questions regarding the divorce process in Missouri, don’t hesitate to contact our firm.